ElainaPata/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the Data Warehouse and Analytics Project repository!
-This project demonstrates a comprehensive data warehousing and analytics solution from huidling a data warehouse to generate actionable insights.
-Designed as a portfolio project that highlights industry best practices in data engineering and analytics.
+This project demonstrates a comprehensive data warehousing and analytics solution that builds a data warehouse to generate actionable insights.
+This is a portfolio project that highlights industry best practices in data engineering and analytics.

 ## 🚀 Project Requirements